How to configure Bitbucket with S4

 - Open a new browser window and log into Bitbucket.
 Find the repository you wish to integrate with S4 and use the Repository Settings screen to find Webooks.

 - .
 Click on the Webhooks and to access the following screen.

 - Click the Add webhook button.

-- We are going to create a webhook for this repository.
+- You will create a webhook for this repository.
 You can enter a useful name in the Title field.
 Your webhook will be pointed at https://s4.digitsec.com/webhooks/bitbucket/<bitbucketSecret>.
-Remember your S4 Bitbucket Secret has been copied to your clipboard, so you can paste the S4 URL in the previous sentence to prepend the secret.
-Your Webook URL should be similar to the diagram below.
+This URL (including the Bitbucket secret) has already been copied to the clipboard from step 3.
+So, you can paste it in the URL field below.

-Note: We also advise that you select the Pull requests: created/updated triggers.
+Note: DigitSec advises that you select the Pull requests: created/updated triggers.
 This will trigger the webhook on all major pull request events and is the intended way for using this integration.
-You may still be able to run scans on other triggers but it could end up causing errors while posting results.

 - You must now create an App Password.
 Go to the profile and setting tab in the bottom left and click Personal Settings.

 - On the page that loads up, please select App passwords.
 This will bring up a new screen.
 Please click the Create app password button.
 You will now see the screen below:

-- Please designate a label for the app password and check Read and Write permissions for Pull Requests.
+- Please designate a label for the app password and check Read and Write permissions for Pull Requests as shown above.
 Click the Create button which will refresh the page to show the app password.
 Please copy it to the clipboard.
 You may wish to also save it to a local file as it will not be visible again.